Interview | Alexandra Silber Cuts Wit with Wisdom in New Memoir, 'White Hot Grief Parade'

 Life is an extraordinary thing if you really think about it.
 It's a one-take deal, and it certainly is thrilling.
 "You get what you give in this one glorious life.
 By leading with authenticity and vulnerability, by exposing your inner-most soft places — and merely exposing, not flooding or forcing your experience down someone's unwilling throat — we allow others to behold them, at their own capacity and tempo," says Silber.
 "Calm exposure invites one to ask the age old human question: 'You too?'
 And that exercise welcomes people to truly connect with one another.
 "I am so grateful to all who have been courageous enough to share their stories with me.
 It has been the greatest reward of this entire process."

-Below, Silber spoke with Popdust about collecting up her memories, the book's dynamic narrative structure, questions she has for God and estranged family.
+Below, Silber spoke with Popdust about collecting up her memories, the book's dynamic narrative structure, questions she has for God and her estranged family.

 Even knowing the background of your memoir, I could never have expected the journey you take the reader on.
 It's emotional, raw, earnest, and witty.
 Did finding and delivering that balance take time to craft?

 The experience of chronicling memories, particularly traumatic ones, will always take time to craft, a deliberate energy, and a ton of discipline.
 But did the tone of the book require fine-tuning?
 Not really.
-I chronicled the memories much as I experienced them — at one moment poignant and devastating, the next flat out hilarious or even preposterous, followed by more honest devastation.
+I chronicled the memories much as I experienced them — at one moment poignant and devastating, the next flat-out hilarious or even preposterous, followed by more honest devastation.
 That is, of course, much how true life ebbs and flows.
 We laugh through our tears; we cry in moments of joy.
-There is no one label that could ever fully capture the essence of an event, a period of time or even a single moment.
+There is no one label that could ever fully capture the essence of an event, a period of time, or even a single moment.
 I documented the memories as I recalled them — in all their genre-busting detail.

 Why did you begin the book with the list of things you'd tell your 17-year-old self?